alantangsinglun/Nutrient/README.md

 # Nutrient - Your Health Campanion

-# DISCLAIMER

-This is Not For Tencent.
-If Needed help or assistant please contact us.
-We are likely to help.

 ## Overview

 This is a Nutrient Record and Calculator.
 The nutrient's of a meal is calculated based on the poportion of the actual ingredient's nutrient.